 When deciding whether to become an Airbnb host, it is important for you to understand the laws in your region or city.
 As a platform and online marketplace we do not provide legal advice, but we want to provide resources that may help you better understand applicable laws and regulations.

 This list is not exhaustive, but it may give you a good start in understanding your local laws.
 If you have questions, visit the short-term rental homepage or other government agencies directly, or consult a local lawyer or tax professional.

-- Miami 21 Zoning Code.
-The Miami 21 Code governs most land use in the City of Miami.
-You should consult this to see if your listing is consistent with current zoning requirements or use definitions.
+The Miami 21 Zoning Code governs land use in the City of Miami.
+You should consult this Code to see if your listing is consistent with current zoning requirements or use definitions.
 Important terms include "bed and breakfast," "dwelling unit," "hotel," "inn," "lodging," "lodging unit," "multi-family housing," "single-family residence," and "residential use."

-- Miami Beach, FLIf you're thinking about becoming an Airbnb Host, here's some information to help you understand the laws in your city
+- If you're thinking about becoming an Airbnb Host, here's some information to help you understand the laws in your city

 - GuestStart by creating listings in your Host profile.
 It can take up to 72 hours for a new listing to be included in search results.

 - GuestMost Hosts and guests are able to quickly resolve issues on their own.
 Explore ways to get the help you need before, during, or after a trip…